VincentProuchet/VincentProuchet/README.md

 - 👋 Hi, I’m @VincentProuchet
 - 👀 I’m interested in web technologies
-- 🌱 I’m currently working on making a project a little more readable since it was made in less than two days for a hackathon
+- 🌱 I’m currently working on making my spring security template more readable
-- 💞️ I’m looking to collaborate on nothing for now, but I would appreciate and consider any proposal
+- 💞️ I’m looking for a new work contract don't hésitate t ocontact me buy my linkedin account
 - 📫 How to reach me well you can use github for now.

 <!---